Mihir-Achyuta/DSAPlayground/README.md

 #displays all the words in the trie and the trie structure in JSON
 curl -X GET https://triechallenge.herokuapp.com/display

-#resets the trie to have no words
+#resets the trie to have no words along with the json database file
 curl -X GET https://triechallenge.herokuapp.com/reset
 ```